+Diabetes

+Infertility

+Decline

+Cognitive | References

-Diabetes Infertility Decline Find out more: Toxic Wastes and Race at Twenty: 1987-2007 (pdf) Read the latest goals EJ 2020 Action Agenda: EPA's Environmental Justice Strategy Browse maps: Interactive Global Atlas of Environmental Justice LEARNING/DEVELOPMENTAL DISABILITIES Amelia's Story TOXICANTS AND COMMUNITY HEALTH Gloria started attending meetings of Clean and Green.
+Find out more: Toxic Wastes and Race at Twenty: 1987-2007 (pdf)

+Read the latest goals EJ 2020 Action Agenda: EPA's Environmental Justice Strategy

+Browse maps: Interactive Global Atlas of Environmental Justice

+A Story of Health

+LEARNING/DEVELOPMENTAL DISABILITIES Amelia's Story

+TOXICANTS AND COMMUNITY HEALTH

+Gloria started attending meetings of Clean and Green.

 She learned a lot about the many sources of pollution in the community, in the air, in the water, and on land.
 The group had information about environmental contamination and community health studies.
 They were working with scientists from a nearby university who were considering doing a health study, as there seemed to be higher than expected levels locally of several diseases, including cancer, and concerns that there were excessive numbers of children being born with birth defects.
+Chemical regulations Links for more info:

+Safer Chemicals Healthy Families

+EPA: Laws and Executive Orders

-For more info: Toxic-Free Future Community Health Studies and the Environment itizens concerned about pollution in Utheir community, or about apparent high levels of diseases like cancer, sometimes turn to scientists and health experts to ask them to study their town to see if there are connections between pollution and their health.
+Community Health Studies and the Environment

+itizens concerned about pollution in their community, or about apparent high levels of diseases like cancer, sometimes turn to scientists and health experts to ask them to study their town to see if there are connections between pollution and their health.
 These studies are difficult and expensive, and citizens are often disappointed in the results.

 Find out why with these two resources.

-HEALTH STUDIES GUIDE: Boston University Superfund Research Project

-Help

-Page

-Reunion

-Home

-Asthma A guide for making informed decisions, written to assist community groups and individuals who think that some form of environmental health investigation or health study may be useful or necessary in their community.
+Help Page HEALTH STUDIES GUIDE: Boston University Superfund Research Project A guide for making informed decisions, written to assist community groups and individuals who think that some form of environmental health investigation or health study may be useful or necessary in their community.

+Diabetes

+Infertility

-Infertility Decline
+Decline

 FROM EXPOSURE TO ILLNESS: Community Health Studies and Environmental Contamination The Environmental Health Investigations Branch, California Department of Public Health Created as a means to share the experience and perspective of public health staff dedicated to studying links between environmental exposure to chemicals and health effects in California communities.

+RESEARCH TRANSLATION CORE TRAINING CORE RIGINFORMATICS CORE 🚔 💷 IS A HEALTH STUDY THE ANSWER FOR YOUR COMMUNITY?
+A GUIDE FOR MAKING INFORMED DECISIONS For decades, environmental health scientists at Boston University have worked with community groups to address environmental health problems.
+We wrote the Health Studies Guide to assist community groups and individuals who think that some form of environmental health investigation or health study may be useful or necessary in their community.
+Readers of this guide may have concerns about drinking water contamination, or the relationship between emissions from a power plant and asthma in their community.
+People may suspect that a certain disease in their community, such as lupus, has an environmental cause or trigger.
+All of these are reasons for wanting a health study Hopefully this Guide will help readers think this through.
 Graphics used with permission.

-LEARNING/DEVELOPMENTAL DISABILITIES Amelia's Story The next time Amelia went to her new family practice for a checkup, Gloria told them about Amelia's diagnosis of a learning disability.
+The next time Amelia went to her new family practice for a checkup, Gloria told them about Amelia's diagnosis of a learning disability.
 Her nurse practitioner, Robert, suggested some things to do that could help Amelia.
 They included making sure she got enough exercise, adequate sleep, healthy and nutritious foods, and encouragement to spend time outdoors in green space or natural surroundings, such as in the park, because that could help her with her attention and focus.
-Link: Pediatric Environmental Health Toolkit
+Link: Animation on "Healthy Food and Exercise" -UCSF Pediatric Environmental Health Specialty Unit.